Karry/harbour-timelapse-tools/README.md

-# harbour-timelapse-tools
-TimeLapse tools for Sailfish OS
+# TimeLapse tools for Sailfish OS